yjlo123/runtime-tutorial/raw.md

 You can check a specific key's code [here](https://keycode.info/).

 ### Parsing
-Parsing strings to lists or maps could be tedious, no worries, there is an instruction for it.
+Parsing strings to lists or maps could be tedious, no worries, there is an command for it.
 ```runtime-embedded-box-0-150
 prs list '[1,2,3]'
 prt $list